Get insider access

 5. Best Entry-Level Mirrorless Camera

 The Canon EOS R10 is one of the best entry-level cameras you can buy.
-If you're looking for a well-rounded model that's accessible enough for newcomers but still offers more advanced features, this camera nails that balance.
-It has great ergonomics, an intuitive user interface, and a highly effective autofocus system, plus quick burst shooting and excellent image quality for its class.
-Vloggers and aspiring videographers can take advantage of 4k recording at up to 60 fps (with a crop), as well as a dedicated high frame rate mode for slow-motion recording at up to 120 fps in 1080p.
+If you're looking for a well-rounded model that's accessible enough for newcomers but still offers more advanced features, the R10 nails that balance.
+It has great ergonomics, an intuitive user interface, and highly effective autofocus, plus quick burst shooting and excellent image quality for its class.
+Vloggers and video shooters can take advantage of 4k recording at up to 60 fps (with a crop), as well as a dedicated high frame rate mode for slow-motion recording at up to 120 fps in 1080p.

-The Fujifilm X-S10 is another great choice that sits around the same price point.
+The Fujifilm X-S10 is another great choice at around the same price point.
 Unlike the R10, it features IBIS, which can help smooth out camera shake when shooting handheld.
 The X mount also has a more established lens lineup than Canon's RF mount.
-The Canon has a significantly better autofocus system and more frame rate options.
+That said, the Canon camera has a significantly better autofocus system and more frame rate options.
+The X-S10 has also been discontinued, so you'd have to find one used.

 See our review